Hampshire Hikes & Historical Sites

 Independent arrival to The Barnstaple Hotel, just outside the centre of Barnstaple.
 Check in is from 3pm.
 Your leader will meet you for an evening briefing before dinner.
 All dinners will be taken in the hotel restaurant throughout your stay.

 We cover some gentle terrain for our start to the week.
-We will get a public bus from Barnstaple out to Chivenor and walk along a generally flat path along the back of Braunton Sands.
-From here the path goes up and down through Croyde and to Baggy Point before descending to Putsborough at the beginning of Woolacombe Sands.
+We will get a public bus from Barnstaple out to Saunton.
+From here we follow the path that goes up and down through Croyde and to Baggy Point before descending to Putsborough at the beginning of Woolacombe Sands.

 Today we take the bus out west to Instow.
-From here the path goes down the Torridge Estuary to Bideford then through the old port of Appledore and round to Westward Ho! to catch the bus back to the hotel.
+From here the path goes down the Torridge Estuary to Bideford, crossing the medieval bridge, then through the old port of Appledore and round to Westward Ho! crossing the Northam Burrows Country Park.
+There's time for a well known Hockins ice cream before we catch the bus back to the hotel.

-This is planned as free day.
+Today is planned as free day.
 You will have a local bus pass to allow you to explore inland or perhaps just relax in and around the hotel.
+The RHS garden at Rosemoor is close by at Bideford as well as Tapley Park and Gardens at Instow, both worth a visit.

 Back on the trail we head out west to sample the trails.
-We take the public bus to Westward Ho!
-From here the trail heads out past Buck's Mill to arrive at Clovelly.
-As we arrive towards the end of the day the crowds should have dispersed allowing us a more relaxing look around the village.
+We take the public bus to Harts Cross From here the trail heads out past Buck's Mill to arrive at Clovelly.
+As we arrive towards the end of the day the crowds should have dispersed allowing us a more relaxing look around this spectacular village.

 We return to Clovelly and continue our path west.
 The coast becomes steadily more rugged until we reach Hartland Point, with its distinctive lighthouse, one of the more dramatic coastal views to be found.
 On a windy day hold on to your hat!
 Finally we turn south for the short walk down to Hartland Quay.
 Here we can grab a celebratory pint (according to taste) in the hotel bar and reflect on a week's superb walking before our trip back to the hotel for the final night.